RIOT-OS/RIOT/examples/gnrc_minimal/README.md

  * Reducing the maximum neighbor cache size from 8 to 1.

 Please take a look at the Makefile to see how the configuration is done.

-## Support for XBee
-Please uncomment the lines in the Makefile in order to support the XBee into this example.